AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 }
 ```

-You can now use that audience data in your Commerce app to [create cart price rules](../merchandising-promotions/price-rules-cart-create.md#set-a-condition-using-real-time-cdp-audiences) and [dynamic blocks](../content-design/dynamic-blocks.md#use-real-time-cdp-audiences-in-dynamic-blocks) informed by audiences.
+After data is retrieved, you can use it to create audience-informed [cart price rules](../merchandising-promotions/price-rules-cart-create.md#set-a-condition-using-real-time-cdp-audiences) and [dynamic blocks](../content-design/dynamic-blocks.md#use-real-time-cdp-audiences-in-dynamic-blocks) in the Commerce app.